 The Red Knight Leader is self-oriented.
 Although the individual may be incredibly charismatic, their leadership style is essentially autocratic.
 There's very little consulting or collaboration with others, as this type of leader prefers to have control.
 Donald Trump is most likely a Red Knight leader, as was Margaret Thatcher (consider her nickname: the Iron Lady).

 If you are looking for authentic leadership training, and interested in developing your own leadership skills, check out our Leadership Circles.
-While it may be too late to join our next program (starting Wednesday 4 July 2018 in Brisbane) you can always register your interest for the next intake by emailing email@example.com.
+While it may be too late to join our next program, you can always register your interest for the next intake by emailing email@example.com.